The Best Way to Migrate a WordPress Website

 Step 1: Choose a New WordPress Host

-If you’re researching how to migrate your website, there’s likely a reason you’re leaving your current host.
+If you’re researching how to migrate your website, there’s likely a reason you’re leaving your current host and exploring a new host.
 You’ll want to keep any problems you’ve experienced in mind as you shop for a new home for your WordPress website.